Best Road Trips in the U.S. and Canada (2026 Edition)

 🌎 Curious where we’ve been around the U.S. and Canada?
 Browse our Travel Seasons for real-life itineraries and practical tips from months spent living and working on the road.

-🧳 Want to see what we pack?
+🧳 Want to know exactly what we pack on the road?
 Check out our complete Road Trip Packing List for the exact things we use and love on every trip!

 📚 Ready to plan your next adventure?
 Explore our Free Resource Library for road trip itineraries, planning guides, and stories from the road.

 🐻 In the mood for adventure?
-Read Alaska Diaries, a seven-part travelogue from the time we spent 21 days road tripping through Alaska on a mission to visit all eight of its national parks in one trip.
+Read Alaska Diaries, a seven-part travelogue from the time we roadtripped through Alaska on a mission to visit its eight national parks in one trip.

 🏡 Wondering what it’s like to buy a fixer-upper just outside Yellowstone National Park?
-Follow along with Cabin Chronicles.
+Follow all the chaos in The Cabin Chronicles.

 🦬 And if Yellowstone’s on your list, don’t miss our Yellowstone Travel Guide: your step-by-step companion to planning an unforgettable trip to Yellowstone National Park!